delvingdeep/CppND-practice/3_memory_mgmt/README.md

 - there is a limit on stack size (OS-dependent)
 - explicit de-allocation of variables is not mandatory

+Static memory is allocated at complie time on Stack

 --------------------------------------------------------------------------------------------------------------------------

 ### `heap`